The Story of Modern Tax Technology and the Origins of Taxology

 - Taxology is a non-trivial body of knowledge and a distinct skill set.

 An expert in taxology is called a taxologist.
 A taxologist is distinct from a tax technologist, who is an expert in tax technology tools.
 The flow is:

 Tax Manager <> Taxologist <> Tax Technologist <> IT Technician

-The taxologist is well-versed in the inferred factors and foibles of technology that typically escape the first comprehension of non-specialists.
+The taxologist is well-versed in the nuances of technology that typically escape the first comprehension of non-specialists.
 This is needed before high-quality tax transformation can take place, thus avoiding the haphazard automation that is common in its absence.

 Taxologists are highly-skilled, capable leaders with broad experience.
-Within the organization, they are instrumental to socializing aspects of innovation, recalibrating objectives and ensuring correct structures for fulfilment.
+Within the organization, they are instrumental to socializing aspects of innovation, refining objectives and verifying structures for fulfilment.
 They then work between tax business and technology as master-builder and hub, in the same way an architect oversees a building construction site.